 Are unemployment benefits available to me if I get sick and am unable to work?

 Yes.
-The new Pandemic Unemployment Assistance program (PUA) expands unemployment benefits to workers, including independent contractors and self-employed individuals, who are unemployed or partially unemployed as a result of the coronavirus pandemic.
-See here [internal link] for details.
+The Pandemic Unemployment Assistance program (PUA) expands unemployment benefits to workers, including independent contractors and self-employed individuals, who are unemployed or partially unemployed as a result of the coronavirus pandemic.
+See our PUA FAQ here [internal link] for details.
 Additionally, if you were previously an employee instead of an independent contractor, or have a side job where you are an employee, you may be eligible for unemployment benefits from the State of California if your employer paid taxes for such benefits.
-You should file an unemployment claim with the California EDD here, and they will determine your eligibility.
+Our PUA FAQ has information on how to apply for these UI benefits as well.

 Relief for Brokers as Employers